PruvoNet/loopback-getting-started/README.md

 Notice also that the `server/model-config.js` file declares our model and connects it to the DB we created earlier.

-Lets connect the pre defined models in that file to our DB as well by changing the "dataSource" property to "sql".

 Restart the server and open the explorer.
 You will now see the notes model there.
 You can play around with it by adding, editing and deleting notes.
 All of the changes you will make will be persisted to the newly created table in the DB.

 ### 6. Add archive method to the Note model